mamenjivar/CS-256/cwFive/README.md

 Language: C++

 Snake game using the SFML configuration on Visual Studio.
-1. Change the image of fopd
+1. Change the image of food
 2. speed snake up whenever it eats a food
 3. make it multiplayer